-Anna Chludzinski has spent the entirety of her legal career as a trial attorney and continues this work as a founding partner at Chludzinski & Mitchell, PLLC.
+Anna Chludzinski has spent the entirety of her legal career as a trial attorney and continues this work as the founder of Chludzinski Law, PLLC.
 Anna has extensive experience in all areas of criminal litigation and family law and is passionate about using that experience to defend her clients every time she walks into the court room.

 Her motions practice has resulted in the dismissal of numerous cases before trial, and she excels in crafting unique legal arguments to fit her clients' needs.